MnCLosSantos/mnc-timetrials/README.md

   - **Description**: Time (ms) to reach the race start after selecting a wager.
 Acts as a failsafe to prevent stalling.
   - **Default**: `60000` (60 seconds).
   - **Example**: `Config.RaceStartTimeout = 30000` (30 seconds).
-  - **Failsafe**: If the player doesn’t reach the start point in time, the race cancels, and the buy-in may be forfeited (depending on server logic).
+  - **Failsafe**: If the player doesn’t reach the start point in time, the race cancels, and the buy-in may be forfeited.

 - **`Config.UseTarget`** 🎯:
   - **Description**: Enables `qb-target` for race interactions (requires `qb-target` resource).